sindrekjr/sentence-engine/README.md

 console.log(sentence1) // <-- outputs "Sentence { }" (object instance)
 console.log(sentence1.get()) // <-- outputs "hello, world" (generated sentence string)
 ```
-Calling Sentence() creates an object of a Sentence class which will store a template, vocabulary, and a set of options.
-In the case above we pass no arguments and the object is simply given some [default values](./src/defaults.json) and resolve to "hello, world".
+Calling Sentence() creates an object of a Sentence class which stores a template, vocabulary, and a set of options.
+In the case above we pass no arguments and the object is simply given some [default values](./src/defaults.json) and resolves to "hello, world".
 See [Sentence.js](./src/Sentence.js) for the class implementation.

 By passing a template and/or vocabulary, the sentence engine becomes much more powerful.
 See examples below.